mmmaction/performance/README.md

   }

   ```
 - The network NLB is mainly used to distribute the traffic.
 For the actual scaling on EKS additional scaling layers can be used.
-Since we are using `EKS Fargate` which handles underlying infrastructure itself, this is done by a so called `Horizonal Pod Autoscaler (HPA)`.
+Since we are using `EKS Fargate` which handles underlying infrastructure itself, this is done by a so called `Horizontal Pod Autoscaler (HPA)`.
   Scaling is always based on a metric.
 In our case with `Horizontal Pod Autoscaler`, we can define this in our deployment.yaml with the following values:
   ```yaml
   autoscaling: